aegerev/float-text/README.md

 * Explore the basic principles of web design and layout.

-© 2024 CBS Studios Inc., Paramount Pictures Corporation, and CBS Interactive Inc., Paramount companies.
-STAR TREK and related marks are trademarks of CBS Studios Inc. All Rights Reserved.
+© 2025 Alexander Egerev.
+All Rights Reserved.